Michael-Free/mongodb_fastapi/README.md

 - [ ] Creating an install/deployment script for mongodb
 - [ ] Better documentation
 - [ ] Virtual environment setup and documentation
-- [X] Linting to make sure it confirms with python codestyles
+- [X] Linting to make sure it conforms with python codestyles
 - [X] using black to make sure there is unified code formatting
 - [X] using bandit to cover any common vulns in the code
 - [ ] Production Deployment